ad-si/homebrew-browsers/README.md

 All of the casks load the 'en_US' language version of the browsers.

+## Installation

+In order to add the casks to you brew cask installation simply tap the repo with the command `$ brew tap adius/browsers`.
+Afterwards you install the browsers with `$ brew cask install firefox35`

 ## Chromium

 You can look up the base number of a specific Chromium version on https://omahaproxy.appspot.com.